COMMUNITY / FAQS

 How will the process work?

-AIE will procure a Floating Storage and Regasification Unit (FSRU) which will be moored at Berth 101 on the eastern side of Port Kembla’s Inner Harbour.
-An FSRU is similar in concept to an LNG carrier that has onboard capability to convert LNG back into a gas.
-LNG carriers will arrive at the harbour, dock alongside the FSRU and unload their cargoes into the FSRU via cryogenic loading arms.
+AIE has procured a Floating Storage and Regasification Unit (FSRU) which will be moored at Berth 101 on the eastern side of Port Kembla’s Inner Harbour.
+An FSRU is similar to an LNG carrier, but with the added onboard capability to convert LNG back into a gas.
+LNG carriers will arrive at the Harbour, dock alongside the FSRU and unload their cargoes into the FSRU via cryogenic loading hoses.

 Once regasified aboard the FSRU, the gas will be sent via a short pipeline to the existing gas transmission network.

 How does the transfer between the LNG carrier and the FSRU take place?